The Clear Edge

 Why Structured Offsite Facilitation Beats Unstructured Retreats for Alignment

 Standard off-sites fail because they lack decision architecture.
-No agenda beyond “discuss strategy.”
-No framework for priority conflicts.
-No documentation system.
-No enforcement mechanism.
+There’s no agenda beyond “discuss strategy,” no framework for resolving priority conflicts, no central system for documenting decisions, and no enforcement mechanism to make sure anything sticks.

 • Clear agenda beyond “talk strategy.”